upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

-The API is designed to provide a user-friendly interface to connect a modeled electric energy grid with a wide range of classical control methods like shown in the figure below.
+The API is designed to provide a user-friendly interface to connect a modeled electric energy grid with a wide range of classical control methods like shown in Figure 2.

 ![Overview of the functionality and interconnections of the ElectricGrid.jl framework.\label{fig:jeg}](Overview_EG.png)